gngrwzrd/UIImageLoader/readme.md

 ````
 //image source passed in completion callbacks.
 typedef NS_ENUM(NSInteger,UIImageLoadSource) {
+	UIImageLoadSourceNone,               //no image source as there was an error.

+	//these will be passed to your hasCache callback
 	UIImageLoadSourceDisk,               //image was cached on disk already and loaded from disk
 	UIImageLoadSourceMemory,             //image was in memory cache

-	UIImageLoadSourceNone,               //no source as there was an error
+    //these will be passed to your requestCompleted callback
 	UIImageLoadSourceNetworkNotModified, //a network request was sent but existing content is still valid
 	UIImageLoadSourceNetworkToDisk,      //a network request was sent, image was updated on disk
+	UIImageLoadSourceNetworkCancelled,   //a network request was sent, but the NSURLSessionDataTask was cancelled.
 };
 ````